Skip to main content

 3. Stakeholder Buy-In on the Process

 If your CEO can override any prioritization decision at any time, frameworks are theater.
 Get agreement upfront: "Here is how we will decide what to build.
-If we want to change it, we revisit the framework — we do not just swap in a pet feature."
+If we want to change it, we revisit the framework.
+We do not just swap in a pet feature."

 Not sure which framework fits your team?
 Take the prioritization quiz for a tailored recommendation.